spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/scale-pcg-nodes.md

 tags: ["pcg"]
 ---

-You can increase the number of nodes in a Private Cloud Gateway (PCG).
-This is useful when you want to convert a single node PCG to a multi-node PCG to provide additional capacity or to meet the requirements of your workloads.
+You can increase the number of nodes of a Private Cloud Gateway (PCG).
+This is useful when you want to convert a single-node PCG to a multi-node PCG to provide additional capacity or to meet the requirements of your workloads.

 :::warning

 You cannot scale down the number of nodes in a PCG.
-If you want to reduce the number of PCG nodes then you must delete the PCG and deploy a new PCG with the desired number of nodes.
-This limitation is due to etcd not supporting scale down operations.
+If you want to reduce the number of PCG nodes, then you must delete the PCG and deploy a new one with the desired number of nodes.
+This limitation is due to the etcd not supporting scale-down operations.

 :::